sasanmehrabian/sasanmehrabian.github.io/_pages/libor.md

 require(gridExtra)
 ```

-In order to get the LIBOR IR I defined a function that requires the ticker of the maturity from FRED website and the date range.
+In order to get the LIBOR IR, I defined a function that requires the ticker of the maturity from FRED website and the date range.
 ``` r
 setDefaults(getSymbols, src="FRED")
 "getSymbols.warning4.0"=FALSE